How do I rescue an overwritten wallet?

 and then return to the top of the data directory.
-Notice the folder at the top level also labeled "exodus.wallet".
+Notice the folder at the top level also labelled "exodus.wallet".
 It is this folder we're going to replace, so just rename the current one to something else, like 'exodus.walletBACKUP' or any name you'd like.
 This prevents the current wallet files from being overwritten when we restore the archived backup.

 Now you can safely paste the copied folder into the data directory by right-clicking and selecting ' paste':

 Remember to always backup your wallet in the future so you don't have to go through this trouble again!
 Here's a helpful guide for how to back up your wallet: https://vimeo.com/176811304